All About Fossils

 A further example of animals being preserved comes from semi-arid regions.
 In South America, mummified Ground Sloths have been found in caves, preserved by the unusual mixed conditions of cold, dryness and chemical action.

-Fossils - Life from the Past
+Fossils Evidence of Life From the Past

 Geologists do this by understanding what animals and plants are like today.
 They use their knowledge of today's animal and plant life to interpret the remains.
 An example might be Ammonites, these have been extinct for some 70 million years, however there shells are similar to living Pearly Nautilus.
 The geologist assumes that the soft parts were also similar and reconstruct them to match.